rich-iannone/sweet-data/README.md

 </div>

 Sweet is a speedy and fun terminal-based data manipulation tool that transforms how you work with tabular data.
-With its intuitive interface and real-time feedback, you can quickly explore, sort, and make changes to your data.
-Plus you can do more advanced things like transforming data using interactive Polars expressions.
+Featuring an intelligent AI assistant that understands natural language, you can now ask questions about your data and request transformations using plain English: all without leaving your terminal!
+With its intuitive interface and real-time feedback, you can quickly explore, sort, and make changes to your data using either the AI assistant or interactive Polars expressions.

-Sweet is for data scientists, engineers, and developers who want to explore and edit tabular data interactively.
-And they can do it right in their terminal or IDE, without leaving their coding workflow.
+Sweet is for data scientists, engineers, and developers who want to explore and edit tabular data interactively with the power of AI assistance.
+Work conversationally with your data right in your terminal or IDE, turning complex data analysis into natural language conversations.

 ## See Sweet in Action